ReviewMyContract.aiReview My Contract

 — *Loss of goodwill or reputation.* Real but difficult to quantify.
 Excluded under virtually every LOL clause.

 The Foreseeable/Unforeseen Distinction.
-Consequential damages are often divided by foreseeability: harms the breaching party could reasonably anticipate are more compelling than harms that were completely unpredictable.
-The "regardless of whether such damages were foreseeable" language in the clause above eliminates this distinction — it excludes consequential damages whether or not the breaching party was told exactly what would happen.
-This overrides the Hadley framework entirely and is one of the most aggressive formulations courts will nonetheless generally enforce.
+The "regardless of whether such damages were foreseeable" language eliminates the Hadley foreseeability framework — it excludes consequential damages whether or not the breaching party was told exactly what would happen.
+This is one of the most aggressive formulations courts will nonetheless generally enforce between commercial parties.

 What to Do

 On consequential damages exclusions, the most impactful negotiation targets are: (1) Carve out data loss and data breach costs — 'the exclusion of consequential damages shall not apply to losses arising from Vendor's breach of data security obligations or unauthorized disclosure of confidential information.'
-Data-related losses are increasingly the most significant exposure in modern commercial relationships.
 (2) Carve out losses caused by gross negligence or willful misconduct — any competent vendor should agree to bear full consequential damages exposure for its own intentional or grossly negligent acts.
 (3) Negotiate mutual exclusions so that your inability to recover lost profits is matched by the vendor's inability to recover lost profits in claims against you.
-(4) If you cannot remove the exclusion, at minimum ensure the aggregate cap is large enough to compensate for direct damages even if consequential damages are out.
-A $50,000 cap with no consequential damages recovery is adequate for a $50,000 direct-damages scenario; it is woefully insufficient for a $500,000 consequential-damages scenario.

 Carve-Outs — IP Infringement, Confidentiality, Gross Negligence, Willful Misconduct